surgiie/blade-cli/README.md

     options: [
         'force'=> true, // force overwrite existing rendered file 'save-directory'=>'save-to-dir' // optional directory to save rendered file to.
 Default is the directory the file is in.
+        'filename'=>'custom-filename' // custom file name instead of the name the file has.
     ]
 );

-// render the file with this data/vars
+// render and save the file with this data/vars
 $blade->render([
     'var'=>'example'
 ]);

+// or if you want the rendered contents only you can get it via this method, this does give you the contents and the render file instance: list($contents, $renderFile) = $blade->getRenderedContents(['var'=>'example']);

 ```